teamradish/TRTwitchPlaysBot/Wiki/Syntax-Tutorial.md

 Further expanding on macros are dynamic macros, which can accept variable inputs and use them as they see fit.
 They come in the generic form of "#macroname(\*,...)" with "\*" representing the arguments.

-While being defined, the input arguments come in the form of "<#>" with "#" as the argument number, starting from 0.
+While being defined, the values of the dynamic macro arguments come in the form of "<#>" with "#" as the argument number, starting from 0.
 For example, "#mash(\*)" accepts one argument and can be "[<0>34ms #34ms]\*20".
 If using this macro, you can type "#mash(a)", which will replace "<0>" with "a", resulting in "[a34ms #34ms]\*20".
 Substituting "a" for "b" or any other input is also valid in this context.

 **Examples:** "#mash(y)", "#mash(b)", "mashalternate(left, right)" ([Demonstration](https://clips.twitch.tv/VainFurtiveCoffeeStoneLightning))

 It's possible to expand the earlier example further with an additional argument: "#mash(\*,\*)".
 If the new macro was then "[<0>34ms #34ms]\*<1>", calling the macro with "#mash(y,30)" will result in "[y34ms #34ms]\*30".

-Dynamic macros are referred to by their generic form when used for other purposes, such as when adding or removing them, or viewing them with the `ShowMacroCommand` (default: "!showmacro").
+Dynamic macros are referred to by their generic form when used for general purposes, such as adding or removing them, or viewing them with the `ShowMacroCommand` (default: "!showmacro").
 For the example above, the generic form is "#mash(\*,\*)".

 **Note that due to the nature of dynamic macros and the liberties with their syntax, the parser cannot validate them upon creation.** It is up to the players to verify that the dynamic macro works.
-Inputting a dynamic macro that doesn't parse will simply result in the input failing with no special error message. **Watch out for spaces between arguments while calling dynamic macros inside other macros!**
+Inputting a dynamic macro that doesn't parse will simply result in the input failing with no special error message.

 ## Input Synonyms